Wambui-123/Instagram/README.md

 ~ Yvonne Muthui
 ## Description

-A Django framework { python } application that enables users to post pictures and update their profile and view other people posts.
+A Django framework Python application that enables users to post pictures and update their profile and view other people posts.

 ## User Story
 * Sign in to the application to start using.